 SPEL Semiconductor FY26 loss widens; removes CFO

-SPEL Semiconductor Limited reported a net loss of ₹2,384.11 lakh for the fiscal year ended March 31, 2026, with revenue from operations declining to ₹628.00 lakh.
-The statutory auditors issued a qualified opinion citing material uncertainties regarding the company's status as a going concern.
-Additionally, the board removed Mr. Thiruvenkatachari Parthasarathy from the position of Chief Financial Officer effective May 19, 2026, due to continuous absence from office.
+SPEL Semiconductor Limited reported a widened net loss of ₹2,384.11 lakh for the fiscal year ended March 31, 2026, alongside a decline in revenue from operations to ₹628.00 lakh.
+The board approved the audited results, continued the suspension of factory operations, and removed the Chief Financial Officer.
+The statutory auditors issued a qualified opinion highlighting material uncertainties regarding the company's status as a going concern.

 *this image is generated using AI for illustrative purposes only.